Switching Gears for Net Zero

 The race for net zero places clean electricity at the heart of Europe’s energy supply.
 This shifts the focus to the grid infrastructure itself: it must not harm the environment, the climate, or people.

-Our choice is clear: we want to switch gears for net zero, for zero F-Gases in switchgear.
+What comes after is in our hands: we want to switch gears for net zero, for zero F-gases in switchgear.

 Avoid GHG emissions